 Negotiating your salary can be a scary process.
 Use these tips to enter into negotiations fully prepared to get the compensation you deserve.

 Salary negotiation is a delicate give-and-take process.
 To master the fascinating art of negotiation, job seekers must first understand that they may have to give something up to get something better in return.
 Easier said than done, you’re probably thinking.
-New grads in particular make the mistake of assuming their lack of experience can’t bring them more money.
+New grads in particular make the mistake of assuming their lack of experience can’t bring them lucrative positions.
 Of course, they’re wrong!
 No matter where you are in your career, here are some simple tips for how to ask for a raise for new grads – or anyone – can use to negotiate a raise or promotion.

 Have realistic expectations